-Positive Behaviour Management Plus is our non-aversive tried and tested BILD accredited training course and one of the very few UK or international reactive strategy training approaches to have any supporting peer review research into its effectiveness.
-It complements the PBS training course by providing more in-depth training on secondary prevention and then focusing on ethical and safe approaches to non-preventable challenging behaviours.
+PBMpro includes PBS training and also provides more in-depth training on secondary prevention and reactive strategies, focusing on ethical and safe approaches to non-preventable challenging behaviours.
 The physical intervention component focuses on the use of personal space, breakaway techniques and a limited number of restraint procedures, should they be required, all supported by underpinning knowledge and values stemming from evidence-based practice and empirical research.
-PBMplus takes pride in delivering safe, ethical physical intervention training.
+PBMpro takes pride in delivering safe, ethical physical intervention training.
 None of our techniques use pain to achieve compliance and well-recognised high-risk restraint procedures are avoided.
+PBMpro is one of the very few UK or international reactive strategy training approaches to have any supporting peer review research into its effectiveness.

-********** Click here to download a leaflet about PBMplus **********
+********** Click here to download a leaflet about PBMpro **********

 The training course is delivered on-site or at a local venue of your choice for care staff teams.
-The initial course is 2-3 days depending on content and the annual refresher is up to one day.
+The initial course is 2.5 or 3 days depending on the number of techniques required and the annual refresher is up to one day.

 If you have large staff groups you could train your own in-house trainers on our CPD approved 10 day trainer course so they can deliver the training internally for you.